NEW WORLD COMING

 Irene Franco Rubio

 BROOKE LARSEN is a writer and community organizer.
 She has an MA in Environmental Humanities from the University of Utah and was the recipient of the High Country News Bell Prize for emerging writers.
-Brooke co-founded Uplift, a youth-led movement for climate justice, and is a facilitator and narrative strategist for the People’s Energy Movement.
+Brooke has spent the past decade organizing with the climate justice movement.
+She co-founded Uplift, a youth-led organization for climate justice in the Southwest, and was a youth delegate to the UN Climate Change Conference in 2016 with SustainUS.
 Brooke resides and grew up in Salt Lake City, Utah, ancestral land of the Goshute, Shoshone, and Ute people.